Think about how you'll use your checking account

 Here are some questions to consider as you shop for a checking account:

 Monthly service fee: How much will the bank charge you to maintain your account?
-(At Bank of America, eligible students under 23 can get MyAccess Checking® with no monthly maintenance fees.footnote1 )
+(At Bank of America, eligible students under 23 can get Bank of America Core Checking® with no monthly maintenance fees.footnote1 )

 Debit card: Will your checking account come with a debit card, which you can use instead of checks to make purchases?

 ATM charges: Is there a charge to withdraw money from your bank's ATM?
-(Bank of America doesn't charge you to withdraw from our ATMs.)
+(Bank of America doesn't charge checking customers to access our ATMs.)
 Is there a minimum number of withdrawals you can make before you are charged?
 Is there a charge if you withdraw money from another bank's ATM?